justplainstuff/plainstack/web/documentation/1-getting-started.md

 - `pnpm run db:studio` starts drizzle studio, a GUI for managing the database
 - `pnpm run build` type checks your app and minifies the CSS
 - `pnpm run routes` prints all express routes to the console
-- `pnpm run lint` runs the linter, including cross-site scripting scanning
+- `pnpm run check` runs the linter, formatter and scans .tsx files for cross-site scripting
-- `pnpm run fix` fixes linting errors
+- `pnpm run fix` fixes linting and formatting errors best-effort

 ## VSCode Extensions